 - Rough sponges or cloths.

-- Frequent trips through the car wash.
+- Frequent trips through automated car washes.

 - Incorrect use of a motorized buffer or car polisher.